electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ### Battery & Range

 The battery in the Q6 e-tron consists of twelve or ten modules with prismatic cells.
 The nickel, cobalt, and manganese ratio is 8:1:1, and the battery achieves a higher energy density.
-The cell technology is similar to the new battery on the [Audi Q8 e-tron 55](../q8-e-tron/drivetrain/battery/).

 We expect the battery with the launch to have the following specifications

-- Twelve modules/384 cells with 101.3 kWh gross (97 kWh net)
+- Twelve modules/180 cells with 100 kWh gross (94 kWh net)
 - Ten modules/320 cells with 84.4kWh gross (80.8 kWh net).

 These batteries will give the Audi Q6 e-tron a WLTP range of approximately 485-600km, depending on the trim level for the largest battery.
 (16.2 - 20 kWh/100km)